Down syndrome advocacy

 - First and last name of parent/legal guardian or teacher (if student is under 18)

-- Acknowledgement that by submitting an essay, you are granting Team Iron Will royalty-free publication rights.
+- Acknowledgment that by submitting an essay, you are granting Team Iron Will royalty-free publication rights